Aloe vera: benefits, dosage, contraindications

 Dyslipidemia ✪✪✪✪✪

-Studies suggest that taking aloe extract 10-20 ml/day orally for 12 weeks can reduce total cholesterol by about 15%, LDL cholesterol by about 18%, and triglycerides by about 25% to 30% in patients with hyperlipidemia.
+Studies suggest that taking aloe extract 10 - 20 mL/day orally for 12 weeks may reduce total cholesterol by about 15%, low-density lipoprotein (LDL) cholesterol by about 18%, and triglycerides by about 25% to 30% in patients with hyperlipidemia.

 Posologie

-A study showed that the application of aloe vera gel 3 times a day, in cases of minor recurrent oral aphthosis, was associated with an increased healing rate and reduced pain compared to placebo gel.
-Another clinical evidence suggests that using a dressing containing acemannan, a polysaccharide extracted from aloe vera, reduces the average healing time of canker sores compared to an oral analgesic.
+One study showed that applying an aloe vera gel three times a day for minor recurrent aphthous stomatitis was associated with an increased healing rate and decreased pain compared with placebo gel.
+Other clinical evidence suggests that using a dressing containing acemannan, a polysaccharide extracted from Aloe vera, reduces the average healing time of aphthous ulcers compared with an oral analgesic.

 Posologie